FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Numerical Experiments

 Trajectories were generated with a midpoint integrator at $\Delta t=0.01$ s.
 The first 200 steps (2 s) were used for training and the following 50 steps (0.5 s) for testing.
 Model hyperparameters are listed in Table~\ref{tab:hyper_cp}.

 Figures~\ref{fig:cp_xv}-\ref{fig:cp_xvt} compare model performance.
-FNODE and MBD-NODE both match the ground truth closely, with low MSEs ($1.4\!\times\!10^{-5}$ and $8.6\!\times\!10^{-6}$, respectively).
-MBD-NODE is slightly more accurate, but FNODE remains highly competitive while training far more efficiently (Table~\ref{tab:time_cost}).
-In contrast, LSTM largely reproduces training patterns without generalization, and FCNN diverges significantly in extrapolation.
+FNODE and MBD-NODE both match the ground truth closely, with low MSEs ($6.7\!\times\!10^{-4}$ and $1.1\!\times\!10^{-3}$, respectively).
+MBD-NODE is slightly more accurate, but FNODE remains competitive while training far more efficiently.
+LSTM largely reproduces training patterns, which fit the periodic pattern of cart-pole system, so it still provides relatively accurate predictions.
+FCNN diverges significantly in extrapolation.

 We also test FNODE in a model predictive control (MPC) task, where an external force $u$ is applied to stabilize the pole and return the cart to the origin.
-MPC proceeds by linearizing the dynamics at each step and solving a quadratic program over a finite horizon.
-For a linearized system $\dot{z}=Az+Bu$, the optimization problem is given in Eq.~\eqref{eq:mpc}.
+The MPC strategy, for control purposes, linearizes the dynamics and then solves a quadratic program over a finite horizon \cite{rawlings2020model}.
+For a linearized system $\dot{z}=Az+Bu$, the optimization problem is formulated as:

-At each step, the system state is $z_k=(\theta_k, x_k, \omega_k, v_k)$ with control input $u_k$.
+At each step, the system state is $z_k=(\theta_k, x_k, \dot{\theta}_k, \dot{x}_k)^T$ with control input $u_k$.
 The MPC problem is solved over a horizon of length $N$, subject to state and input constraints $\mathcal{Z}$ and $\mathcal{U}$.
-The cost function weights are $Q$ and $R$, both chosen as identity matrices.
-The linearized dynamics are written as $\dot{z}=Az+Bu$, where $A$ and $B$ are obtained from a first-order Taylor expansion of the nonlinear cart–pole equations (Eq.~\ref{eqn:jacobian}).
+The cost function weights are $Q$ and $R$, both chosen as identity matrices. $A$ and $B$ are the linearized system matrices, obtained from the Jacobian of the dynamics.

-A trained FNODE model can be directly linearized by computing the Jacobian of its learned dynamics.
-In this task, FNODE learns the mapping from state and control input to accelerations, $f(\theta_k, x_k, \omega_k, v_k, u) \mapsto (\ddot{\theta}_k, \ddot{x}_k)$.
-The Jacobian is obtained via automatic differentiation and used as the linearized matrices $A$ and $B$ within the MPC framework.
+To solve the control problem, FNODE learns the mapping from state and control input to accelerations, $f(\theta_k, x_k, \dot{x}_k, \dot{\theta}_k, u) \mapsto (\ddot{\theta}_k, \ddot{x}_k)$.
+We use automatic differentiation and the inherent differentiable nature of a Neural Network to obtain the linearization matrices $A$ and $B$ required by the MPC framework.
+The standard (non-NN based) MPC for Cart-Pole is also provided as a baseline for comparison, see \ref{app:cart-pole-mpc} for the expression of the linearization matrices.

 Figure~\ref{fig:cp_mpc} shows the MPC results for the cart-pole.
-The five subplots depict the pole angle $\theta$, cart position $x$, angular velocity $\omega$, cart velocity $\dot{x}$, and control input $u$.
-The FNODE-based controller (red dotted) closely matches the analytical baseline (blue solid), demonstrating that FNODE learns the dynamics with sufficient accuracy for MPC.
+The five subplots depict the pole angle $\theta$, cart position $x$, angular velocity $\dot{\theta}$, cart velocity $\dot{x}$, and control input $u$.
+The FNODE-based controller (red dotted) closely matches the analytical baseline (blue solid), demonstrating that FNODE learns the dynamics with sufficient accuracy for supporting an MPC controller.